bronwyncarr/JS_basic_practice/README.md

-# ✏️ JavaScript PRACTICE
+# ✏️ JavaScript Practise

-📚 Drill exercises to practice the basics of JavaScript and get more familar with the language and syntax.
+📚 Drill exercises to practise the basics of JavaScript and get more familar with the language and syntax.